 THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN PSYCHOLOGY

-Students must take at least one course in each of 5 categories: Learning and Cognition; Biological and Comparative; Personality and Clinical; Developmental and Social and Applied.
+Students must take at least one course in each of five categories: Learning and Cognition, Biological and Comparative, Personality and Clinical, Social and Applied, and Developmental.
 A senior seminar must also be completed.
 In addition, students must take at least one class that is designated as a lab class.
-These classes are: Psy 3101, 3111, 3112, 3504, 3201, 3211, 3521.
+These classes are: Psy 3101, 3111, 3112, 3201, 3211, and 3521.

-Courses required in the major cover the following Gen Eds: History: Psy 3611, History of Psychology MSR: Stats 1601 (as well as other statistics courses) Sci with a Lab: Psy 3201, Comparative Psychology and Psy 3211, Biological Psychology ECR: Psy 3403, Adult Development and Aging and Psy 4102, Introduction to Professional Conduct, Legal Constraints, Ethics in Human Services HDiv: Psy 3542, Multicultural Psychology and Psy 3051, Psychology of Women
+Courses required in the major cover the following General Education Requirements (GERs): History: Psy 3611, History of Psychology Mathematical/Symbolic Reasoning: Stats 1601 (as well as other statistics courses) Science with a Lab: Psy 3201, Comparative Psychology and Psy 3211, Biological Psychology Ethical and Civic Responsibility: Psy 3403, Adult Development and Aging and Psy 4102, Introduction to Professional Conduct, Legal Constraints, Ethics in Human Services Human Diversity: Psy 3542, Multicultural Psychology and Psy 3051, Psychology of Women

-The senior seminar must be taken during the senior year unless there is a very good reason to take it as a junior (e.g., NSE, study abroad, etc.).
+The senior seminar must be taken during the senior year unless there is a very good reason to take it as a junior (e.g., National Student Exchange, study abroad, etc.).
 Sections are offered fall and spring on various topics.
 Emails are sent out to juniors and seniors along with a web link so they can categorize their preferences for topics and semesters.
-In order to receive this email, students must have designated Psychology as one of their majors.
+In order to receive this email, students must have designated psychology as one of their majors.

 If you are planning on attending graduate school eventually, you will need research experiences (2-3).
-You will also need to have three letters of recommendation from Psychology (or other) professors, so you will want to do research with several professors.
-In addition, take advantage of internships, volunteer experiences, summer research opportunities, field opportunities and employment in the area of psychology you think you are interested in.
+You will also need three letters of recommendation from psychology (or other) professors, so you will want to do research with several professors.
+In addition, take advantage of internships, volunteer experiences, summer research opportunities, field opportunities, and employment in the area of psychology you think you are interested in.